MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

 In this scenario option, you update the application to check for the SID, name or distinguished name of new groups created by cloud sync group provisioning.
 This scenario is applicable to:
  - deployments for new applications being connected to AD DS for the first time
  - new cohorts of users accessing the application
- - for application modernization, to reduce the dependency on existing AD DS groups.
-Applications which currently check for membership of the `Domain Admins` group will need to be updated to also check for a newly created AD group as well.
+ - for application modernization, to reduce the dependency on existing AD DS groups Applications which currently check for membership of the `Domain Admins` group will need to be updated to also check for a newly created AD group as well.

 Use the following steps for applications to use new groups.